superhero-com/superhero/docs/tutorials/hackathon/08-integrate-into-superhero-extension.md

-# 08 — Integrate into Superhero extension
+# Integrate into Superhero Extension

 Call your contract from a Superhero extension using the JS SDK and Plugin SDK.